-The Bureau of the Public Debt's (BPD's) Administrative Resource Center (ARC) has been a member of the Treasury Franchise Fund (TFF) since August 1998.
+The Administrative Resource Center (ARC) is now a component of the Fiscal Service, which was created on October 7, 2012 as a result of the consolidation of two Treasury bureaus, the Financial Management Service (FMS) and the Bureau of the Public Debt (BPD).
+Fiscal Service's ARC has been a member of the Treasury Franchise Fund (TFF) since August 1998.
 The TFF was established by P.L.
 104-208 and was made permanent by P.L.
 108-447.
-ARC provides administrative support services on a competitive, fee-for-service, and full-cost basis.
+ARC provides financial management and other administrative support services on a competitive, fee-for-service, and full-cost basis.
 ARC's mission is to aid in improving overall government effectiveness by delivering responsive and cost effective administrative support to its Customer Agencies; thereby, improving their ability to effectively discharge their mission.